big-minecraft/big-minecraft/docs/index.md

 **What BMC is NOT:**

-- A way to a single server
+- A way to run a single server
 - A way to host multiple non-connected servers
 - A way to host a network of servers exclusively requiring persistent data storage
 - A way to provide minecraft servers to paying customers